takelley1/linux-notes/keycloak.md

     # The certificate in the header is base64-encoded on a single line.
     # KeyCloak extracts the certificate in the header, then matches the user using the corresponding
     #   authentication flow (see above).
+    # In our configuration, KeyCloak reads the UPN from the decoded certificate, then matches that to
+    #   the employeeName attribute of the correct user in order to match a certificate with a user.

     [Unit]
     Description=Keycloak server